AJWest22/MS1-resub/README.md

    - makes the site feel more reliable and trustworthy
    - same font family as rest of text on site (Poppins)
    - same background colour as club logo to keep the site flow the same
+   - Submit button is a different shade of blue to the rest of the site to create a contrast between the light blue and the darker blue button colour. originally a white background was created with a lightblue text the same shade as the logo, but this wasn't possibe as the whole kept turning white, for some reason.

 ### Social Media